skandigraun/meta-browser/meta-firefox/README.md

 * openmax: (off by default)
   Enable OpenMAX IL decoder to play H.264 video.
   This features is confirmed only on Renesas RZ/G1.
+Note: it is untested with version 113+.

 * webgl: (off by default)
   Firefox on Linux doesn't enable WebGL against most GPUs by default.
 This